Mac Davis: Acting career

 From 1974 to 1976, Davis had his own television variety show on NBC, The Mac Davis Show.
 He made his feature film debut opposite Nick Nolte in the football film North Dallas Forty (1979) and was listed as one of 12 "Promising New Actors of 1979" by Screen World magazine.

-In 1980, Davis hosted an episode of The Muppet Show.
+In 1980, Davis guest-starred on an episode of The Muppet Show.
 He performed "Baby Don't Get Hooked On Me", "It's Hard To Be Humble", and "I Believe in Music".

 Davis also starred in the 1981 comedy film Cheaper To Keep Her, playing a divorced detective who worked for a neurotic feminist attorney.

 In 1983, he appeared in The Sting II, as Jake Hooker, a younger relative of Johnny Hooker, portrayed by Robert Redford in The Sting.

 In November 1991, Davis checked into the Betty Ford Clinic, marking the beginning of his commitment to sobriety.
 Exactly four months later, he performed as Will Rogers in the Broadway production of The Will Rogers Follies at the Palace Theater, noting that it was his first-ever sober performance.
 Following each show, Davis shared his journey to sobriety and urged anyone battling addiction to attend an Alcoholics Anonymous meeting.
 He continued to play Will Rogers for over a year during the show's national tour.

 In 1998, Davis starred in the sports comedy Possums, which debuted at the Sundance Film Festival.